 - a.
 An amalgamation or merger between A Ltd and B (Pty) Ltd, where B (Pty) Ltd will transfer its assets and liabilities to A Ltd and then be deregistered. - b.
-A disposal by B (Pty) Ltd of its entire business undertaking to A Ltd in terms of s 112. - c.
-A compulsory acquisition of B (Pty) Ltd by A Ltd in terms of s124. - d.
-A scheme of arrangement between A Ltd and B (Pty) Ltd in terms of s 114. - e.
+A disposal by B (Pty) Ltd of its entire business undertaking to A Ltd. - c.
+A compulsory acquisition of B (Pty) Ltd by A Ltd. - d.
+A scheme of arrangement between A Ltd and B (Pty) Ltd. - e.
 None of the above unless C can be convinced to support the transaction.